This is the final entry in my ME/CFS “origin story.” Here are Part I, Part II, and Part III.

 August 2004.
 I’m down to about 118 here, three months after my first crash.
 I can see the illness on me, and in retrospect, that the muscle wasting in my shoulders is already present.

 A cardiologist, who did a routine EKG, on which I saw the flattened t-waves I had read were characteristic of ME/CFS.
 At my echocardiogram, he proclaimed I had a “beautiful heart.”
 He administered a treadmill test, which I passed with flying colors, but after which it took hours for my heart rate to come down out of the 120s, and after which I was flattened for days.
-(This post-exertional malaise, I was to learn, is the hallmark of ME/CFS.)
+(I had no idea what was going on at the time, but this post-exertional malaise, I was to learn, is the hallmark of ME/CFS.)
 I called his office; he had no insight into either of those things.

-A brilliant and kind endocrinologist, who conjectured I might have subacute thyroiditis or Addison’s disease.
-He ran a battery of tests and, at my follow-up appointment, told me he could find “no endocrinological explanation” for my illness.
+A brilliant and kind endocrinologist, the best of the doctors I saw early in my illness, who conjectured I might have subacute thyroiditis or Addison’s disease.
+He ran a battery of tests and, at my follow-up appointment, told me sadly that he could find “no endocrinological explanation” for my illness.
 He told me he thought I had gotten a really bad virus, something on the level of mononucleosis.
 In a move that none of us realized the foreshadowing nature of, he said he would like to send me to an infectious disease specialist.
 But the one he wanted me to see dealt exclusively with AIDS patients, he said, and he didn’t want to send me to either of the other two in town.

 A rheumatologist with poor English skills who took a better history than most doctors did, but then offered me as next steps a chest x-ray and a battery of blood tests.
 When he pushed the list of tests across the desk to us, Chimp’s look to me spoke volumes.
 Chimp had had rheumatoid arthritis for twenty years already at that point, and he recognized the tests as arthritis markers.

 Through all of this, I was a bit frightened, but at the start, there was never any doubt in my mind that whatever it was, we’d uncover the cause, treat it, and things would go back to normal.
 As the weeks ticked by, and turned into months, and I racked up negative result after negative result, I started reading about CFS (it was not referred to as ME/CFS in the States at this point).
 And as I did so, I realized this might go on for a while.
 I read that if I was to get better, I would do so by the five-year mark; after that, people generally had it for life.
 Early on in my reading about CFS, I also encountered Laura Hillenbrand’s essay, “A Sudden Illness.”
 While frightening, I comforted myself with the thought that my illness was not as severe as hers.
-Little did I know that one day it would be just as bad, if not worse.
+I would have been more frightened if I’d known that one day it would be just as bad, if not worse than what she describes.

 She’d said months earlier that she didn’t want to give me the CFS label as long as there were things left to test for.
 At this point, there was nothing left to test; by exclusion, I had CFS.
 I was functioning okay, though – I missed exercising and cooking (the latter of which I’d mostly had to delegate to Chimp), and I’d lost about a dozen pounds, but I was managing to get through the workweek, though I did little but rest on the weekends.
 I didn’t love my changed life, but I was dealing with it.